Florida Car Accident Attorney

 Why is this the case?
 Why is the process so much harder than it has to be?
 The answer is simple.
 For the insurance companies, protecting their profits is their sole priority.
 The insurance companies want to pay as little as possible, and they will go to great lengths to try to get accident victims to settle for less than they deserve.

-At Searcy Denney, our attorneys help car accident victims in Florida seek maximum compensation for their accident-related losses.
+At Searcy Denney, our Florida car accident attorneys help accident victims in Florida seek maximum compensation for their accident-related losses.
 We have recovered millions of dollars for drivers, passengers and their families – most often through negotiated settlements, but in many cases at trial.
 We are passionate about what we do, and all of our attorneys and legal professionals are committed to providing outstanding client service.
 We not only want to win your case, but we want to make sure you feel confident and informed every step of the way.

-The Truth About Car Crashes
+The Truth About Florida Car Crashes

 Most Americans have experienced auto accidents only as crashes and explosions on the movie screen or virtual collisions in action video games.
 Dozens of television shows and popular movies feature high-speed car chase “entertainment” that results in crashes with “pretend” fatalities and injuries.
 And best-selling car crash video games reward players with the highest number of crashes and the most people killed.